 Take a hike

 Make the most of your next sunny day by taking a hike.
-Just do a search for ‘Local hikes near me’ and you’re bound to find something.
+Just do a search for ‘Local hikes near me’ and you’re bound to find something that will appeal to you.
 Fresh air, a bit of exercise and a good group of friends…what more could you want?
 Perhaps take a flask of coffee with you and some snacks to share along the way.

 These are all great ways that you can still catch up with your loved ones but save lots of money.
 You never know, something you do may become a new tradition in your household!